- Olivia McAllister

 11th September 2017

-When researching internship opportunities, I was initially attracted to White Space because of their collaborative, open approach to strategy consulting, and the way in which the team work together creatively to solve complex problems for their clients.
+After having completed an internship with White Space Strategy the year before, there was no hesitation in accepting their offer of a full-time position upon graduating.
+I was initially attracted to White Space because of their collaborative, open approach to strategy consulting, and the way in which the team work together creatively to solve complex problems for their clients.
 I felt excited at the prospect of being part of such a positive, encouraging team where I’d be given responsibility from day one.
 During the interview process the innovative ethos within the team became more apparent and I knew White Space would be the perfect place to gain unparalleled experience and skills in strategy consulting.

 9:00 – All office staff attend the Monday morning meeting to make sure everyone is up to speed on our aims for the following week.
 Some exciting new proposals are discussed, one of which I’m involved in with some preliminary research.

 9:20 – I have a call booked in with an industry expert from Germany.
-The call is an excellent opportunity to gain valuable insight and hear some new ideas for a White Paper I’m helping to write.
-It’s exciting to chat to such passionate people on a daily basis, and is one of my favourite parts of my role as Intern at White Space.
+The call is an excellent opportunity to gain valuable insight into changing customer needs for a pro bono project that has just kicked-off.
+It’s exciting to chat to such passionate people on a daily basis, and is one of my favourite parts of my role as a BA at White Space.

-10:20 – I prefer to write up my call notes immediately after I finish the call – it really helps me to consolidate the different issues discussed and ensures I fully understand the points raised and how we can apply them to the White Paper.
+10:20 – I prefer to write up my call notes immediately after I finish the call – it really helps me to consolidate the different issues discussed, ensuring I fully understand the points raised and how we can apply them to the white paper.

 10:45 – Late morning, I spend some time on contact generation, which involves researching potentially interesting people and companies that we may approach for future projects.

 12:00 – Today was Office Lunch – we ordered some food into the office and all ate together…great for escaping the rainy weather outside, and a perfect way to regroup and catch up on everyone’s weekend.
-Team lunches, as well as the Friday evening pub get-together and weekly yoga class, really strengthen the already superb office culture at White Space.
+Team lunches, as well as the Friday evening get-together in the bar and weekly yoga class, really strengthen the already superb office culture at White Space.

 13:15 – I get started on some proposal work I’ve been assigned, which in these early stages is mainly desktop research that will support decisions of the senior management team later in the process.
 A particularly stimulating aspect of working at White Space is the chance to be involved in every stage of a project, from beginning to end.
 The in-depth training I received at the beginning of my internship means I know exactly how and where to start looking to get the most out of preliminary desktop research.

 14:15 – I attend a meeting with the team of one of the projects I’m working on to discuss last week’s progress and to set out our plans for this week.
-The project leader met with our client on Friday for an update so the meeting is a chance to point out any new information that we should be aware of going forward.
+The Project Team Leader met with our client on Friday for an update, so the meeting is a chance to point out any new information that we should be aware of going forward.

 14:30 – I’m back on the phones this afternoon for another project, contacting key individuals to gain some understanding of a market our client wants to break into with a new proposition.
 There are lots of us working on this project, so the office is a buzz of phone calls which is great for spurring us all on to meet our targets.

-16:00 – I meet with my White Paper Team Leader to chat about the call I had this morning and to tell him about any new ideas that came up.
+16:00 – I meet with my pro bono Project Team Leader to chat about the call I had this morning and to tell him about any ideas that came up.
 We do some visual management work that helps clearly compare the key issues that have been the focus of our various industry expert calls so far.